-The public attention also put a spotlight on difficulties with the establishment of a proper reference price, whilst a reliable reference price is critical to the assessment of the quality of order execution.
-A reference price is not the only component that is required for the assessment of execution quality for retail orders, as fees for clearing and settlement, connectivity and financial infrastructure should also be included in such assessments.
+The public attention on PFOF also put a spotlight on the difficulties in establishing a proper reference price, which is critical to the assessment of the quality of order execution.
+A reference price is not the only component that is required for the assessment of execution quality for retail orders, as fees for clearing and settlement, connectivity and financial infrastructure should be included in such assessments as well.

 Most retail investors are laypersons when it comes to order execution, let alone capable to influence the execution quality of their orders.
-In the current MiFID II best execution framework, the responsibility to substantiate the decision for (a) particular execution venue(s) lies primarily with the investment firm.3 The approach to assess and achieve best execution varies per type of financial instrument.4
+In the current MiFID II best execution framework, the responsibility to substantiate the decision for (a) particular execution venue(s) lies primarily with the investment firm.5 The approach to assess and achieve best execution varies per type of financial instrument.6

-In this paper we focused on a method to create a reliable reference price to allow for an accurate assessment of the price of execution, a key component in the assessment of any broker's compliance with best execution requirements for retail client orders.
-The other key component is the costs of execution.
+In this paper we focus on a method to create a reliable reference price to allow for an accurate assessment of the price of execution, a key component in the assessment of any broker's compliance with best execution requirements for retail client orders.